I.S.P.M.V.: Tethys

 I.S.P.M.V.: Tethys is a role-playing game supplement for Traveller published by FASA vin 1980.

 Contents

-I.S.P.M.V.: Tethys is a book containing plans for the Tethys, a 1000-ton "Interstellar Para-Military" Q-ship that carries six pinnaces and a squadron of troopers.
+I.S.P.M.V.: Tethys is a set of deck plans for the Tethys, a 1000-ton "Interstellar Para-Military" Q-ship that carries six pinnaces and a squadron of troopers.
 The supplement is based on the spaceship creation rules originally published in Traveller Book 5: High Guard.

 In addition to the rulebook, the supplement includes seven pages of 8" x 16" blueprints in 15 mm scale for the Tethys, and a sheet of additional descriptions.

 Publication history

 I.S.P.M.V.: Tethys was written by Jordan Weisman and was published in 1981 by FASA as a pamphlet, and seven 11" x 17" map sheets.

 Reception

 In the June 1981 edition of The Space Gamer (Issue No. 40), Richard A. Edwards found the supplement lacking.
 "Tethys seems incomplete.
 Perhaps, with a lot of work, it could be usable for miniature play or to provide a platform for a shoot-out in space.
 You'd probably be better off saving up for Azhanti High Lightning."

 In the July 1981 edition of Dragon (Issue #51), Tony Watson also questioned the value of the supplement for referees who enjoyed creating their own work: "If the referee is conversant in constructing vessels that the players enjoy and has a sufficiency of such ships, then he probably should not buy these playing aids.
 But if for any reason he finds new ships attractive, these are good candidates."